Deduction42/Azure-Functions-Julia-Example/README.md

 # Azure-Functions-Julia-Example
-Implements an example of a custom Azure Functions handler in Julia (similar to the Go example provided by Microsoft).
+Implements an example of a custom Azure Functions handler in Julia (similar to the R example provided by Microsoft https://github.com/revodavid/R-custom-handler but with more functionality).
 This example constists of three major endpoints:

 1. Http_WithReturn: A regular HTTP endpoint that returns a value
 2. Http_ToQueue: Sends the body message to the queue ("orders") in the associated storage account